emberjs/guides/source/getting-started/js-primer.md

 }
 ```

-`const` declaration have an additional restriction, they are *constant references*,
+`const` declarations have an additional restriction, they are *constant references*,
 they always refer to the same thing.
 To use a `const` declaration you have to specify the value it refers,
 and you cannot change what the declaration refers to: